Thursday, June 30, 2011

 (From “Songs of the Civil War” by Irwin Silber.)

 I can personally attest that when performing this song during our “Songs of the Civil War” program, the interest level of the audience plummets palpably every time the second verse begins.
-We have now cut it down to one verse and one chorus (the great Margaret Mitchell did no less) but we will not completely excise it although there are many catchy Civil War tunes we could use as replacements.
+We have now cut it down to one verse and one chorus (Margaret Mitchell did no less) but we will not completely excise it although there are many catchy Civil War tunes we could use as replacements.
 Sometimes a song becomes a mega-hit because touches a chord in a certain time and place.
 This song, published in 1863 when body counts were rising and there was no end in sight, gave voice to a divided nation’s yearning for peace.

 Sources: